sulfierry/sulfierry/README.md

 My name is Leon.

 - 🧪 I'm interested in biological modeling through computational techniques.
-- 🔭 I’m currently working with molecular modeling on bacterial resistance.
+- 🔭 I’m currently working with molecular modeling on superbugs resistance.
 - 📚 Ph.D. student at [LNCC/MCTI](http://gmmsb.lncc.br/) Brazil.

 #### You can find me on: